-When pursuing a goal, the majority of our time is spent on the journey.
+When pursuing a goal and discovering new strategies for how to succeed in business, the majority of our time is spent on the journey.
 Once we achieve an external success, we have a mini-celebration, but then we set a new goal and we are off to the races again.
-Since we are ultimately on the journey to accomplishing goals much longer than we’re actually sitting in the glow of the accomplishment, how to we ensure happiness and contentment along the way?
+Since we are ultimately on the journey to accomplishing goals much longer than we’re actually sitting in the glow of the accomplishment, how do we ensure internal success, such as happiness and contentment, along the way?

-Alison Cardy, who runs an international career coaching team, specializing in helping people solve this problem.
-In our recent conversation, she outlined five characteristics for feeling successful not only when you’ve achieved a goal, but also while you’re en route and when you are setting the next one.
+Alison Cardy, who runs an international career coaching team, specializes in helping people solve this problem.
+In our recent conversation, she outlined five characteristics for feeling successful, not only when you’ve achieved a goal and become, for example, a successful real estate investor, but also while you’re en route and when you are setting the next milestone.

 #1 Clarity on What’s Within Your Sphere of Control

 “One is … clarity on your locus of control, and [having] good boundaries,” Alison said.
 “If you get really good at knowing what’s yours to take care of and what’s other people’s [to take care of], your life will change.”